Here I am, with my favourite projects,

 Interested in painting

-This is a favourite painting of mine: Collecting the Nets (1871), by Konstantinos Volanakis … click here to enjoy the painting.
-Known as the father of Greek seascape painting, KV is projected as an Impressionist beyond norms.
+A favourite painting of mine: Collecting the Nets (1871), by Konstantinos Volanakis … click here to enjoy the painting.
+Known as the father of Greek seascape painting, Volanakis is projected as an Impressionist beyond norms.
 In this painting, we can observe fishermen collecting the nets as the sun rises; an act that exudes energy.

 With the same energy, in the pastel bag, we will be collecting thoughts, stories and projects which make us smile at life.

 See you soon